llacom/kwin-fix-dual-screens/README.md

 `plasmapkg --type kwinscript -i kwin-fix-dual-screens`

-Optional : install the dbus service.
+Optional : install the dbus service (you need python3).
 If you don't do it the windows won't be shared beetwen activities.

 `cp dbus-set-activities.py ~/.kde4/Autostart/`

+Afterwards, go to "System Settings -> Window Behavior -> KWin Scripts" and enable "Fixed Dual Screen", then restart your X session (not sure if needed).